Bjarni Johansen

+Mayor of Vágur

+Bjarni Johansen has served as the mayor of Vágur Municipality since 1 January 2021, after being elected in the municipal elections held in November 2020.
+As mayor, he represents the Social Democratic Party (Javnaðarflokkurin) and is responsible for overseeing local government functions and municipal services in Vágur, which is the main town on the island of Suðuroy in the Faroe Islands.
+His leadership focuses on community development, infrastructure, and promoting cultural and sporting activities in the municipality.

 Chairman for FC Suðuroy

 FC Suðuroy was founded on 1 January 2010.
 FC Suðuroy is named after the island Suðuroy and consists of the former VB/Sumba, which was founded in 2005.
 VB/Sumba was a merger between the former football teams VB Vágur and Sumba.
 VB/Sumba was the winner of the 1.
 Division in Faroese football in 2009 and therefore the new team FC Suðuroy will be playing in the best division in Faroese football Vodafonedeildin in 2010.
 Bjarni Johansen has been the chairman for FC Suðuroy and VB/Sumba since 26 February 2007.